AnghelLeonard/Hibernate-SpringBoot/README.md

 198. **[How to increment the version of the locked entity even if this entity was not modified `PESSIMISTIC_FORCE_INCREMENT`](https://github.com/AnghelLeonard/Hibernate-SpringBoot/tree/master/HibernateSpringBootPesimisticForceIncrement)**

+**Descripti
-**Description:** This application is a sample of how `PESSIMISTIC_FORCE_INCREMENT` works in MySQL.
+on:** This application is a sample of how `PESSIMISTIC_FORCE_INCREMENT` works in MySQL.
 This is useful when you want to increment the version of the locked entity even if this entity was not modified.
 Via `PESSIMISTIC_FORCE_INCREMENT` the version is updated (incremented) immediately (the entity version update is guaranteed to succeed immediately after acquiring the row-level lock).
 The incrementation takes place before the entity is returned to the data access layer.

 **Key points:**\
      - use a root entity, `Chapter` (which uses `@Version`)\